Atorvastatin for Melanoma

 The trial requires that you stop taking any statins if you have been on them in the past year.
 Additionally, you cannot take cyclosporine, erythromycin, fibrates, niacin, or any other medication that is not compatible with statin treatment.
 For other medications, the protocol does not specify, so it's best to discuss with the trial team.

-Is atorvastatin generally safe for humans?
+Is there any evidence suggesting that atorvastatin is likely to be safe for humans?

 Wesley Yu, M.D.